Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

     import sqlite3
     ...

-To make the process of creating the database a bit more friendly than executing the import manually with SQLite, we'll subscribe a function to a Pyramid system event for this purpose.
-By subscribing to the ApplicationCreated event, each time we'll start the application, our subscribed function will be executed and will create or update the database depending if it's the first time or not.
+To make the process of creating the database slightly easier, rather than requiring a user to execute the data import manually with SQLite, we'll subscribe a function to a Pyramid system event for this purpose.
+By subscribing a function to the ``ApplicationCreated`` event, each time we'll start the application, our subscribed function will be executed.
+Consequently, our database will be created or updated as necessary when the application is started.

 .. code-block:: python